 Trim Level Breakdown

-Every Chrysler 200 model comes standard with dual front, side and side curtain airbags in addition to traction and stability control systems.
+All 200 models are fitted with dual front, front side, front knee and full-length side curtain airbags in addition to traction and stability control.

 The 200C trim level can be made safer still with the optional Safety Tech Group, which brings a forward collision warning system that alerts the driver to impending crashes and can apply the brakes to prevent or mitigate the impact; a blind spot warning system with a cross path detection system that warns the driver of approaching traffic in back-up situations; and a lane departure warning plus system that provides an alert if the 200 begins to wander into an adjacent lane and can actually steer the sedan back onto the proper course.

 The 200 midsize sedan goes head-to-head with some of the best-rounded and most popular models on the market.
 These include the refined, efficient Honda Accord; the stylish and tech-packed Ford Fusion; the curvaceous, fuel-thrifty and fun-to-drive Mazda Mazda6; and the sensible Chevrolet Malibu.